FrankJob/FrankJob.Log/README.md

 # FrankJob.Log

 FrankJob.Log is a library that provides a new log level for [log4net](https://logging.apache.org/log4net/), where it's possible to write the application execution stack (stacktrace), the HttpContext object, Exceptions, execution information as the Method that was called or the Controller/Action and still write entire objects of your application to check the values passed by the user.
+Through additional options in the application configuration file, it is possible to determine which objects are written and which user will have the logged log.
+With the flexibility of [log4net](https://logging.apache.org/log4net/), it is possible to persist logging information from text files to database.
 This information is serialized using [Newtonsoft Json.NET](https://github.com/JamesNK/Newtonsoft.Json) in json format.

 ## Code Example